rubyonracetracks/tutorial-rails-rubymn2/01-02-remove_pages.md

 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

 ### Blanking Out the About and Contact Pages
-* Enter the following commands to remove all contents from the about and contact pages and leaving blank pages in their place:
+* Enter the following commands to remove all contents from the about and contact pages and leave blank pages in their place:
 ```
 rm app/views/static_pages/about.html.erb
 touch app/views/static_pages/about.html.erb